 North Carolina Coach Supporters are experienced and trained coaches who teach coaches HOW to teach mountain bike skills to our student-athletes.
 On-the-Bike Skills 101 (a Level 2 requirement) teaches coaches how to teach fundamental mountain bike skills while On-the-Bike Skills 201 is designed for those coaches who actively teach skills for their team and provides them the opportunity to learn how to teach skill progressions, intermediate skills, as well as how to utilize game play when teaching skills to their student-athletes.
-On-the-Bike Skills clinics for the 2024 season will be held in August and September.
-See schedule below (registration with exact locations and details will open in early July) NEW TEAMS forming for the 2024 season: We will work with teams forming after the start of the preseason to set up a clinic, with any available spaces opened up to the league.
+On-the-Bike Skills clinics are complete for the 2024.
+The league will schedule additional sessions as required and post the 2025 training schedule below when available.

 Mountain biking is an inherently risky activity and it is crucial for our coaches to be properly trained to handle injuries out on the trail.
 As the North Carolina League is not a medical provider, we are not able to provide our own training and must rely on opportunities available from outside licensed providers.

-NCICL is excited to offer a WFA with CPR hybrid training opportunity this season!
+NCICL is excited to offer WFA with CPR hybrid training as part of its coach training packages.